pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 <br>

-## Step 2 - Configuring chocolatey
+## Step 2 - Configuring Chocolatey

-In the previous step, we saw that we can gather the configurations of the chocolatey client on the windows target using the `win_chocolatey_facts` module, but what if we want to modify those configurations? well, there is a module for that!
+In the previous step, we saw that we can gather the configurations of the Chocolatey client on the windows target using the `win_chocolatey_facts` module, but what if we want to modify those configurations?
+Well, there is a module for that!

-The `win_chocolatey_config` module can be used to manage chocolatey configuratins by changing the values of configuration options, or unsetting them all together.
+The `win_chocolatey_config` module can be used to manage Chocolatey configurations by changing the values of configuration options, or unsetting them all together.

 <br>